kanlanc/OpenZoning/data-standard/glossary.md

 #### Improvements:
 Any man-made alteration of land, a lot, a building or a structure.
 #### Industrial:
-The processing or manufacturing of materials, and activitiesassociated with this work.
+The processing or manufacturing of materials, and activities associated with this work.
 All industrial uses, definitions, andstandards may be found in Article 4 Use Standards.
 #### Informal Building:
 Informal buildings are light-impact, temporary, or small buildings,that are typically not connected to utilities and oftentimes don’thave a permanent foundation.